profwhitwu/CIS129Week10Homework/README.md

 ### Hints
-Your midterm introduced you to libraries, which I highly recommend you use in this homework.
+- Your midterm introduced you to libraries, which I highly recommend you use in this homework.
 I would expect you to use one when running your calculations, otherwise you will be spending a lot of time trying to figure out to manually execute a mathematical expression while adhering to the order of operations.
 Remember, answers to complex problems like these are usually one google search away!
-Feel free to use a Nuget package if you’d like (though I do want to stress that .NET has something built in that should help you execute expressions).
+Feel free to use a Nuget package if you'd like (though I do want to stress that .NET has something built in that should help you execute expressions).

-Don’t forget that I asked you to ensure that numbers and operators are separated by a space.
+- Don't forget that I asked you to ensure that numbers and operators are separated by a space.
 The reason for this is that the string datatype has a built-in method that allows you to **split** a delimited string into substrings using a defined delimiter (your empty space).
 This will return collection of substrings as an array.
 From there, you could check that each element is either a valid number or operator.

+- There are two parts of this app that will need to run on repeat:
+  - When a user submits the wrong input.
+  - When a user is asked if they wish to enter another expression and they select "y" for yes.

+  You will need to make sure these parts of your app repeat as long as they need to.
+What concept in our class have we learned that can help you acomplish this?